skele2k/skele2k/README.md

 ### Hi there 👋

-- 🔭 I’m currently developing a web project for my startup. ( Released an early prototype, Please checkout vibey.mn)
+- 🔭 I've developed a website before.
+The project is private.
+- 🔭 Currently developing a mobile application both frontend and backend.

 ### Connect with me: